 Less humidity in the air

-If you can manage it, getting the work out of the way is certainly a plus, and given that you’re likely to be spending more time indoors in winter, you can enjoy your newly painted interior all the more.
+If you can manage it, getting the work out of the way is undoubtedly a plus, and given that you’re likely to be spending more time indoors in winter, you can enjoy your newly painted interior a lot more.